ashleyallphin/liri-node-app/README.md

 2. `node liri.js spotify-this-song '<song name here>'`

-   * This will show the following information about the song in your terminal/bash window:
+   * This will show the following information about the song in the terminal/bash window:

      * Artist